-Modify the fragment shader in Lighting2c.html to get an effect like that in the screenshot below.
+Modify the fragment shader in Lighting2c.html to get a cartoon effect like that in the screenshot below.
 That is, after the lighting calculation is done, instead of directly assigning the resulting color to gl_FragColor, use it to find a "greyscale" intensity, (red + green + blue) divided by 3.
 Then use that number to select one of four solid colors to assign to gl_FragColor.
 (You can pick the colors and the cutoff values as you wish.)

-3. (Please turn in your modified versions of Lighting4.html and Lighting4.js.)
+3. (Please turn in your modified version of Lighting4.js.)

 The file Lighting4.js is similar to Lighting3.js, except that a plane is also drawn below the rotating model to look like a "floor".
 In addition, the light position is represented by an instance of CS336Object, and you can move the light around with the key controls.
 There is a yellow line that represents the object's forward direction (negative z-axis), but this direction currently has no effect on the scene, since the only the light's position is being used.
 Try it out.
-Just for kicks there is also a "flat shadow" that is rendered using a simple projection matrix; see lines 350 - 380 or so to see how this is done.
+Just for shits and giggles there is also a "flat shadow" that is rendered using a simple projection matrix; see lines 480-500 or so to see how this is done.
+If you move the light object down with the w key (it is actually moving "forward" along its own negative z axis) you'll notice the shadow gets bigger.

-There is also a file Lighting4.html.
-You will need to make some minimal modifications to both files for this problem.
-These files are in the lighting directory, they are dependent on the working CS336Object.js that is in the hierarchy directory.
+Lighting4.html and Lighting4.js are in the lighting directory, they are dependent on the working CS336Object.js and Camera.js that are in the hierarchy directory.

-Your task is to make the point light into a spotlight.
+Your task is to make the point light into a spotlight whose direction is the negative z-axis of the object described above.
 One simple way of defining a spotlight is with two parameters (that you will need to define as uniform variables) in addition to the light position:

-- A direction, D, which is a unit vector representing the direction in which the center of the light cone is pointing.
-In this case, it is aligned with the negative z-axis of the light object. - An exponent, s, similar to the "shininess" exponent in the ADS reflection model, that determines how the light intensity decreases as points move further from the center of the light cone can then be used to modulate the light's contribution to the fragment's color.
+- A direction, D, which is a unit vector representing the direction in which the center of the light cone is pointing - An exponent, s, similar to the "shininess" exponent in the ADS reflection model, that determines how the light intensity decreases as points move further from the center of the light cone can then be used to modulate the light's contribution to the fragment's color.
+"Modulate" just means that you have some number between 0 and 1 that you are using to multiply some existing value.
+In particular, you do all the ambient + diffuse + specular calculations normally, and then apply this factor only at the end so that fragments outside the light's cone are darker.
+The exponent s determines how tightly focused the spot cone is.
+(Also remember that we calculate L in eye coordinates, so for the dot product to make sense, the vector D had better be transformed into eye coordinates too!)

 If L is the unit vector from a fragment's position toward the spot position, then -L dot D is the cosine of the angle between that vector and the direction of the spotlight.
-See illustration below.
+See illustration on next page.
 The quantity

-$(max (-L dot D), 0))^{s}$
+$$(max (-L dot D, 0))^{s}$$